sandhilt/keepassrs/README.md

 This is a experiment.
-Fork from keepass using Rust
+Fork from keepassXC using Rust